-A message requesting prayers Greg Comer, a man who had cancer for over six years, was reposted on Facebook in April 2017:
+A message requesting prayers Greg Comer, a man who battled cancer for over six years, is periodically reposted on social media sites:

 Greg Comer has battled cancer for almost 7 yrs.
 The doctors are giving him only days to live.
 Greg is 41, married & has 2 children, Jacob 11 & Alyssa 7.
 Jacob has asked his Mom for a special request, for everyone to pray for a miracle for his daddy.
 He wants a prayer chain across the world.
 Please pray for Greg and help start this prayer chain across the world for Jacob.